DiarmuidHenry/Restaurant-Booking/README.md

 - **Error 404 for tables sizes of 0 or >50**

-  Whilst testing, I noticed that entering 0 or above 50 as the number fo guest led to an error 404, even when `DEBUG` was set to true.
+  Whilst testing, I noticed that entering 0 or above 50 as the number fo guest led to an error 404, even when `DEBUG` was set to `true`.
 After checking the code, I found that I had included errors with the form, but I had (at an earlier point in development) added the following lines, possibly to try and catch errors:

   ![Number of guests bug cause](/media/readme-images/bug_number_of_guets_cause.png)